 Broad strategic insight and the skills to develop new business opportunities

-Taught in English at the Paris, Lille, Sophia Antipolis, Suzhou and Belo Horizonte campuses - September and January intakes on all three campuses.
+Taught in English at the Paris, Lille, Sophia Antipolis, Suzhou, Raleigh* and Belo Horizonte campuses - September, or August, and January intakes on all five campuses.

 Each campus has its own specialisation tracks.

 This MSc is a CGE-accredited, full-time programme with eight months of courses followed by work experience or a research project.